 THERE was a time, even as she had barely entered her teens, when it seemed inevitable that the Niamh McCarthy would play for Cork.

 “I knew if I didn’t try to come back that I would always wonder what could have happened” (Photo by Inpho)

-There was a time too, when it appeared certain that the prodigy would never pick up a hurley again.
-Never bend the s...Read Full Post »
+There was a time too, when it appeared certain that the ...Read Full Post »